lawrennd/snippets/_information-game/includes/two-bin-example.md

 $$
 \Delta \theta_{\text{natural}} =  \eta(\log(1-p) - \log p),
 $$
-however, it is precisely this efficiency that we want our game to avoid, because it is the inefficient behaviour in the reagion of saddle points that leads to critical slowing and the emergence of information resevoirs.
+however, it is this efficiency that we want our game to avoid, because it is the inefficient behaviour in the reagion of saddle points that leads to critical slowing and the emergence of information resevoirs.
 }

 \setupcode{import numpy as np}